Syrian civil war

-The Syrian opposition to Bashar al-Assad began an insurgency, forming groups such as the Free Syrian Army.
-Anti-Assad forces received arms from states such as Qatar and Turkey.
-Pro-Assad forces received financial and military support from Iran and Russia: Iran launched a military intervention in support of the Syrian government in 2013, and Russia followed in 2015.
+The Syrian opposition to Bashar al-Assad began as an insurgency, forming groups such as the Free Syrian Army (FSA).
+Anti-Assad forces received arms and training from Qatar, Turkey, a United States-led program, and others.
+Pro-Assad forces received financial and military support from Iran, Russia, and Hezbollah: Iran launched a military intervention in support of the Syrian government in 2013, and Russia followed in 2015.
 By this time, rebels had established the Syrian Interim Government after capturing the regional capitals of Raqqa in 2013 and Idlib in 2015.
+Use of chemical weapons during the war, predominantly by Syrian government forces, was the deadliest since the Iran–Iraq War.
+The Ghouta sarin attack was followed by unsuccessful international attempts to eliminate Syria's chemical weapons through military action or diplomacy.

-In 2014, the Islamic State of Iraq and Syria (ISIS) seized control over Eastern Syria and Western Iraq, prompting a United States-led coalition to launch an aerial bombing campaign against ISIS, while providing ground support and supplies to the Syrian Democratic Forces (SDF), a Kurdish-dominated coalition led by the People's Defense Units (YPG).
+In 2014, the Islamic State (IS) seized control over Eastern Syria and Western Iraq, prompting a United States-led coalition to launch an aerial bombing campaign against the IS, while providing ground support and supplies to the Syrian Democratic Forces (SDF), a Kurdish-dominated coalition led by the People's Defense Units (YPG).
 In 2016, Turkey launched an invasion of northern Syria in response to the creation of the Kurdish-led Autonomous Administration of North and East Syria (Rojava), while also establishing the Syrian National Army (SNA) to help it fight ISIS and pro-Assad forces.

-The December 2016 victory of pro-Assad forces in the four-year Battle of Aleppo marked the recapture of what had been Syria's largest city before the war.
+The 2016 victory of the Syrian Arab Army (SAA) and other pro-Assad forces in the four-year Battle of Aleppo marked the recapture of what had been Syria's largest city before the war.
 In Idlib Governorate, the Hay'at Tahrir al-Sham (HTS) militia formed the Syrian Salvation Government, a technocratic, Islamist administration that governed the region from 2017 until 2024.
-ISIS was defeated in the Raqqa and Deir ez-Zor campaigns.
-In December 2019, regime forces launched an offensive on Idlib province, which ended in a ceasefire lasting from 2020 until November 2024.
+Meanwhile, IS was territorially defeated in the Syrian Desert, Central Syria, Raqqa, and Deir ez-Zor campaigns.
+In December 2019, the SAA and its allies launched an offensive on Idlib province, which resulted in a ceasefire lasting from 2020 until November 2024.
 During this period, there were regular clashes between pro-Assad forces and HTS.

-HTS launched a major offensive on 27 November 2024, with support from the SNA and FSA.
-Aleppo fell in three days, giving momentum to revolutionaries across the country.
-Southern rebels launched their own offensive, capturing Daraa and Suwayda.
-HTS subsequently captured Hama, while the Syrian Free Army and the SDF launched separate offensives in Palmyra and Deir ez-Zor, respectively.
-On 8 December, Bashar al-Assad fled to Moscow as Homs and Damascus fell to the rebels.
-His prime minister transferred power to the new government, and Israel launched an invasion of Syria's Quneitra Governorate (including the UN buffer zone) from its 58-year occupation of the Syrian Golan Heights.
+HTS launched a major offensive in November 2024, joined by the SNA.
+Aleppo fell in three days as the SAA began to collapse, giving momentum to revolutionaries across the country.
+HTS soon captured Hama and began to advance south towards Homs.
+Southern rebels and the Syrian Free Army launched their own offensive, capturing Daraa, Suwayda, and Palmyra.
+On 8 December, Bashar al-Assad fled to Moscow as Homs fell to HTS while southern rebels entered Damascus.
+Assad's prime minister remained in Damascus and transferred power to a provisional government.
+Israel launched an invasion of Syria's Quneitra Governorate (including the UN buffer zone) from its 58-year occupation of the Syrian Golan Heights.